The Amazing Race: Final leg

-In the fourth and fifth Israeli seasons, while the Finish Line was still located outside the home country of Israel (which was usual in the series), teams who arrived at the Finish Line (an empty Pit Stop mat and the final clue box) were only told to return to Israel and travel to a specific location before being informed the outcome.
-The French version was identical to the fourth and fifth Israeli seasons, except that Finish Line was held inside the home country of France.
-From the sixth Israeli season onwards, teams briefly return to Israel and complete one more set of tasks before arriving at the Finish Line in the home country.

 In the 25th and 26th American seasons, four teams raced the final leg, but at some point during the leg one of the four teams was eliminated from the race.
-This twist was also included on the sixth Vietnamese season and the eighth Canadian season without the mid-leg elimination, effectively making the latter two the first two times in the franchise's history four teams crossed the Finish Line.
+A similar twist was included on the sixth Vietnamese season without the mid-leg elimination, making it the first time in the franchise's history four teams crossed the Finish Line.
+The latter twist was also included in the eighth, tenth, and eleventh Canadian seasons.

-In the 29th and 33rd American seasons, the final leg didn't feature either a Roadblock or a Detour.

 Rules and penalties

 All teams must abide by the rules set at the beginning of the race, and teams are given time penalties for any rule infraction, which can negatively affect finishing position in that leg of the race.
 Usually in a non-elimination leg, if the last team to arrive at the mat is checked in before a previous team has completed its penalty, any remainder of the penalty time will be applied at the start of the next leg of the race, beginning at the departure time of the next-to-last team; in some cases, if multiple teams are penalized and were the last set of teams to arrive, the teams who did not finish last (as long as their penalties does not affect the placements) are allowed to check-in immediately with the penalty to be applied at the start of the next leg.
 In a no-rest leg, the last team will be given their next clue immediately while any remainder of the penalty will be removed.